Dipeshtwis/curriculum-html-css/capstone/html_capstone.md

 Once you have finished the development of the project, you should record a video presenting the features of the project you built.
 It is a video with a **maximum length of 5 minutes**.
 The content of the video should include:

-- a description of the project
+- A description of the project.
-- a demo of the project features (different pages and different screen sizes)
+- A demo of the project features (different pages and different screen sizes).
-- you should also highlight some interesting piece of code or something you built that you are very proud of
+- You should also highlight some interesting piece of code or something you built that you are very proud of.

-For recording the video you can use tools like [Loom](https://www.loom.com/), that let you share a private link to the recording, and configure a shot that shows your computer screen and your face at the same time in a small picture.
+For recording the video you can use tools like [Loom](https://www.loom.com/) that let you share a private link to the recording, and configure a shot that shows your computer screen and your face at the same time in a small picture.

 ## Challenge breakdown